-Everyone in the community can have a role in supporting of healthy pregnancies and people with FASD.
-Your role, big or small, can help shape a more equitable future for those with living experience of FASD and for women and gender diverse individuals who are pregnant or planning a pregnancy.
+Everyone in the community can play a role in supporting healthy pregnancies and people with FASD.
+Your actions, big or small, can help shape a more equitable future for those with living experience of FASD and for women and gender diverse individuals who are pregnant or planning a pregnancy.

-- pick an alcohol-free option at your next family gathering
+- Pick the alcohol-free option for your next social event

 Nurses and midwives are essential to FASD prevention, intervention, and diagnosis.
 Engage your patients in a supportive and non-judgmental conversation about alcohol use during pregnancy by: